all-contributors/all-contributors/docs/project/contribute.md

 ## Help improve the all-contributors documentation!

 Thanks for your interest in the project!
-Pull Requests welcome for any level of improvement, from a small typo to new section, help us make the project better
+Pull Requests welcome for any level of improvement, from a small typo to a new section, help us make the project better

 All the source code is available at [github.com/all-contributors/all-contributors](https://github.com/all-contributors/all-contributors/tree/master/docs)